Knowledge = power

 Information about different i-Base workshops and how to request a speaker.

-Eight training modules, with glossaries and test questions.
+Nine training modules, with glossaries and test questions.

 Includes the guide to Clinical trials and HIV research.